jdrever/ShropBotSoc/Setup Developer Ubuntu 18.04.md

             Require all granted
     </Directory>

-This is necessary to the rewrite rules in the .htaccess file work.
+This is necessary for the rewrite rules in the `.htaccess` file work.
 Of course the rewrite needs to be enabled as well.

     sudo a2enmod rewrite

-Add a symbolic link in the /var/www/html directory
+Add a symbolic link in the `/var/www/html` directory

-    sudo ln -s /mnt/c/Users/username/botanical_records /var/www/html/captain-blue
+    sudo ln -s /mnt/c/Users/username/captain-blue /var/www/html/captain-blue

 Start the servers